-Arrhythmia's are often harmless.
-Only a doctor can rule out heart disease, but rest assured that many arrhythmias have little to no effect on your heart and can occur in those that are extremely healthy.
+Arrhythmias are often harmless, especially when related to anxiety.
+Most anxiety-related arrhythmias have little to no effect on the heart and can occur in individuals who are extremely healthy.

 Anxiety Can Cause Arrhythmia

-The key thing to realize is that anxiety can actively cause arrhythmia.
-But despite that it's not clear why.
-It's known that a person's heartbeat may speed up during times of stress as a result of the fight or flight system, but an arrhythmia tends to be much more sudden and doesn't always come during times of intense anxiety.
+As previously stated, anxiety can actively cause arrhythmia, but the reason why is somewhat unclear.
+It is known that a person's heartbeat may speed up during times of stress (as a result of the fight or flight system), but an arrhythmia tends to be much more sudden and does not always come during times of intense anxiety.

-Most likely an arrhythmia occurs as a response to sudden and unexpected adrenaline that your body creates when it's stressed.
-It may also be due to tense muscles or nerve firings that may react to the way you feel mentally.
-Studies have shown that somehow those with anxiety are more prone to extra muscle contractions of the heart, leading to arrhythmia.
-Unfortunately, while there are studies on this topic, none have been conclusive as to the exact mechanism for how this occurs.
+Most likely an arrhythmia occurs in response to a sudden (and unexpected) surge of adrenaline that the body creates when it is stressed.
+It could also be due to muscle tension, hyperventilation, or nerve firings that may occur due to the anxiety.
+Studies have shown that those with anxiety are more prone to extra muscle contractions of the heart, which can also lead to arrhythmia.
+Unfortunately, while there are studies on this topic, none have been conclusive as to the exact mechanism of how this occurs.

 Arrhythmia Can Cause Anxiety

-Anxiety and arrhythmia is not a one way street.
-Arrhythmia can also cause significant anxiety.
-Many things can lead to benign (not dangerous) arrhythmia, including exercise, dehydration, diet/caffeine, etc. Also, those that suffer from very minor stress or those that are thinking about their heart too often may be more prone to arrhythmia – even when they're not suffering from anxiety at the time.
+Anxiety can lead to arrhythmia, and in the same respect, arrhythmia can lead to anxiety.
+Many things can trigger this benign form of arrhythmia, including exercise, dehydration, diet/caffeine, etc. Also, those that suffer from very minor stress or those that are thinking about their heart too often may be more prone to arrhythmia - even when they're not suffering from anxiety at the time.
 Once an arrhythmia is triggered, it is likely a person will experience anxiety.

-Unfortunately, those with anxiety are highly prone to suffering from extreme anxiety and panic attacks when an arrhythmia occurs as they worry about the health of their heart.
-After suffering from an arrhythmia, many with anxiety are also more prone to worrying about the arrhythmia again, thus causing further anxiety and greater risk of arrhythmia.
+Additionally, those with anxiety are far more prone to suffering from panic attacks when an arrhythmia occurs, along with resulting worries about the health of the heart.
+After suffering from an arrhythmia, it is common for those with anxiety to anticipate (and worry about) another arrhythmia happening, thus contributing to further anxiety and greater risk of arrhythmia.
 Clearly, this can become a vicious cycle.

 What to Do About Arrhythmia From Anxiety

 Once any underlying medical conditions are ruled out, a person can try the following to reduce anxiety during arrhythmia:

-- Walking – Walking helps with blood flow and ensures that you are actively moving in a way that will help your heart feel more natural.
-Sitting in one place often makes arrhythmia feel worse because the heartbeat has no "explanation."
-If you start walking during an arrhythmia, you'll have an easier time calming your heart down and burning away some of that extra adrenaline.
+- Walking - Walking helps with blood flow and ensures that a person is actively moving in a way that can help the heart beat at a more natural rate.
+If a person can begin walking during an arrhythmia, he or she may find they have an easier time slowing the heartbeat down and burning away some of that extra adrenaline.

-- Take Slow, Calm Breaths – Rapid breathing is the cause of hyperventilation, and unfortunately many people try to take fast, deep breaths that their body doesn't need during an arrhythmia.
-Hyperventilation leads to further arrhythmia and also causes other scary symptoms like chest pains and lightheadedness.
-Take slow, calm breaths no matter how worried you are to reduce the likelihood of hyperventilating.
+- Take slow, calm breaths - Rapid breathing contributes to hyperventilation, which often occurs for people experiencing an arrhythmia.
+Not only can hyperventilation lead to further arrhythmia, but it can also cause other scary symptoms like chest pains and lightheadedness.
+Taking slow, calm breaths can help to reduce the likelihood of hyperventilating.